 While the Chamber looks at taxes as evil, VBSR treats them as what they really are -- investments in public and social infrastructure that must be judged by the benefits they deliver.
 Without sufficient investment in the public sphere, the private sphere ultimately suffers.

-While Chamber members believe that tax breaks and gutting Act 250 are the keys to economic development, VBSR members recognize that the best solutions for economic development go beyond taxes
+While Chamber members believe that tax breaks and gutting Act 250 are the keys to economic development, VBSR members recognize that the best solutions for economic development go beyond taxes and regulation.

 Universal health care, energy efficiency and job training are more important than tax cuts.